Nasir El-Rufai: Controversies and public image

-In 2012, El-Rufai threatened anyone who might challenge the Fulani, an ethnic group, even in the line of military duty.
-"We will write this for all to read.
-Anyone, soldier or not that kills the Fulani takes a loan payable one day no matter how long it takes," he tweeted.
+In 2012, when rumors spread of a Nigerian Army formation under instructions of Governor Jonah Jang of Plateau State planning to invade a Fulani settlement, El-Rufai issued a warning to the military of the consequences via his Twitter handle thus: "We will write this for all to read.
+Anyone, soldier or not that kills the Fulani takes a loan payable one day no matter how long it takes.".